 MAAS Polishing Cream should remove it very easily.
 It removed some difficult chemical stains in my S.S. sink.
 It is available at most stores.

 If all else fails, try spraying oven cleaner on it outside, letting it set about 2 hours before checking by wiping.
 If not clean, leave overnight.
 It did not hurt the stainless pans I've used it on.
 If it's more like lime or calcium, CLR should work if left to sit a long time, but follow label.
 I just removed house bunny calcified urine from it's plastic litter pan, and was amazed at how quickly and completely it removed the dried on calcified urine.
-If it will clean that, it just might be that it will clean your pan that had burned minerals from your water.
-I used to live in Houston and know that it has much mineral content.

 Try to put some Coca Cola on the bottom of the pan and let it a couple of hours, then wipe it.
 The same works with the grills.
 (05/11/2008)